-- 35,000 square feet of office and warehouse space in Portsmouth, New Hampshire which houses our U.S. operations center; - 18,900 square feet of office and warehouse space in Root, Switzerland which houses our global supply chain and European commercial operations; - 15,700 square feet of office and laboratory space in Haifa, Israel which houses our research and development operations; - 12,850 square feet of office space in New York, New York which houses our U.S. commercial operations; - 11,600 square feet of office space in Malvern, Pennsylvania which houses our finance, legal and information technology operations; - 4,500 square feet of office space in Tokyo, Japan which houses our Japanese operations; and - 4,400 square feet of office space in Munich, Germany which houses our commercial operations in Germany.
+- 54,000 square feet of office and warehouse space in Portsmouth, New Hampshire which houses our U.S. operations center; - 23,900 square feet of office and warehouse space in Root, Switzerland which houses our global supply chain and European commercial operations; - 18,800 square feet of office and laboratory space in Haifa, Israel which houses our research and development operations; - 20,800 square feet of office space in New York, New York which houses our U.S. medical and commercial operations; - 11,600 square feet of office space in Malvern, Pennsylvania which houses our finance, legal and information technology operations; and - 4,500 square feet of office space in Tokyo, Japan which houses our Japanese operations.